 We all know that in any given day, planet Earth completes one complete rotation — this is the way it's always been.
 As a result, we all sort of assume that the Earth rotates at about the same rate every year.
-In true 2021 fashion, however, scientists are theorizing that Earth somehow spun faster than normal last year.
+However, in recent years, scientists have been theorizing that Earth has somehow been spinning faster than normal.
 But if Earth is spinning faster, what does that ultimately mean for humanity?

-According to TimeandDate, the last time every day of a year was shorter than 86,400 seconds was back in 1937.
+According to TimeandDate, before 2020, the last time every day of a year was shorter than 86,400 seconds was back in 1937.
 In 2020, that record was broken 28 times.
-That’s right, dear readers, 2020 is the year that keeps on giving.
+That’s right, dear readers, 2020 just keeps on giving.
 LiveScience reports that the planet has been slowing down significantly over the past few decades, but these additional changes are somewhat unusual, to say the least.

 According to research conducted in 2003, certain factors can have an impact on how fast or slow the Earth spins.
 These factors aren’t celestial in origin, as one might believe, but are the result of weather patterns and other atmospheric changes on the planet itself.
 The winds, shifts in atmospheric pressure, even severe storms like El Niño, are all strong enough to affect the planet’s rotation.

 This could mean climate change may impact the rotation of the planet.
 In fact, according to New Scientist, there is some proven correlation between global warming and a faster rotation.
 This is due to melting ice caps and rising sea levels, which create a change in the planet's distribution of mass.

 Is it bad that the Earth is spinning faster?